 University of Michigan at Ann Arbor

 California Institute of Technology - Division of the Humanities and Social Sciences

-Keywords: political regime types, state capacity, public services, economic performance, European history
+Keywords: political regimes, state capacity, economic performance, European history

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.500 seconds